Monday, October 6, 2025

 The Garden Years: the 50's

-A small town Midwestern childhood gifted me with the assumption that everyone had a garden, like having a storm windows or snow boots.
+A small town Midwestern childhood gifted me with the assumption that everyone had a garden, like having storm windows or snow boots.
 It was just done, like visiting the cemetery on Memorial Day and buying a poppy from the American Legion members who sold them on Main Street.

 We didn't really need a garden.
 We lived comfortably on a street of homes filled with post-World War II families with stable jobs and growing children.
 I never heard Mom and Dad, who disagreed on so much, ever quarreling about the garden, however.
-Two Depression babies would have a garden, cut and print.
+The two Depression babies would have a garden, cut and print.

 Much much later I learned to gently steam vegetables, bring them to the plate with structured softness.
 And fresh, yes; living in California meant I'd never have to eat a canned vegetable ever again.